 Key takeaways

-- Applies to B2B and B2G transactions; B2C currently excluded.
+- Applies to B2B and B2G transactions; B2C is currently excluded.

-- Accredited Service Providers (ASPs) required for all issuers and recipients.
+- ASPs are mandatory for both issuers and recipients.

-- Valid formats limited to structured XML or JSON; paper and PDF invoices invalid.
+- Valid invoice formats are limited to structured XML or JSON (PINT AE standard); paper and PDF invoices are not valid.

 - System failures must be reported to the FTA within two business days.